Mrs Julie McCoy

 Julie has worked as an Emergency Nurse Practitioner at the Emergency Department, Derriford Hospital, Plymouth until November 2014 and has worked in Emergency Departments at Derriford Hospital and Bristol Royal Infirmary.
 Julie studied for a BSC (Hons) in Emergency care and utilised her knowledge and experience to train and support new staff and students working in the Emergency Department.
-She has also worked as a nurse practitioner for out of hours care and in a minor injuries unit.
+She has also worked as a nurse practitioner in primary and out of hours care and in a minor injuries unit.

 In 2004 Julie became part of a pilot project to set up a nursing service in Police custody units.
 The project was a success and there are now custody nurses embedded in police custody units throughout Devon and Cornwall.